Use online shipping to build customer loyalty

 - Same-day delivery

 It’ll take more time to set up this service.
-You’ll have to work out a deal with a local delivery company, and you may have to customise your ecommerce platform – depending on who you’re with.
+You’ll have to work out a deal with a local delivery company, and you may have to customize your ecommerce platform – depending on who you’re with.

 Whichever of these options you use, make it easy for customers to understand your shipping fees on your website.
 You should also be aware that you’ll probably work with a mix of local and international shipping providers to deliver these services.
 Whoever you choose, make sure they allow your customers to track and trace their items en route.